AlmuHS/GNUMach_SMP/README.md

 	- `cpu_stack[]` store the pointer to the stack
 	- `_cpu_stack_top[]` store the address of stack top

 	All stack use a single memory reserve.
-In this way, we only reserve a single memory block, which will be splited to each cpu stack.
-To reserve the memory, we call to `init_alloc_aligned()`, which reserve memory from the BIOS area.
-This function return the initial address of the memory block, which is stored in `stack_start`.
+In this way, we only reserve a single memory block, which will be split between each cpu stack.
+To reserve the memory, we call to `init_alloc_aligned()`, which reserves memory from the BIOS area.
+This function returns the initial address of the memory block, which is stored in `stack_start`.

-	All stack have the same size, which is stored in `STACK_SIZE` macro.
+	All stacks have the same size, which is stored in the `STACK_SIZE` macro.

-	Once reserved the memory, we assing the slides to each cpu using `stack_start` as base address.
+	Once the memory is reserved, we assign the slides to each cpu using `stack_start` as the base address.
 In each step, we assign `stack_start` to `cpu_stack[cpu]`, `stack_start+STACK_SIZE` to `_cpu_stack_top[cpu]`, and increase `stack_size` with `STACK_SIZE`

 	To ease the stack loading to each cpu, we have added a unique stack pointer, called `stack_ptr`.
 Before enable each cpu, this pointer is updated to the `cpu_stack` of the current cpu.
 This pointer will be used in the `cpuboot.S` assembly routine to load the stack in the current cpu.

 - **Complete `intel_startCPU()`**

-  The `intel_startCPU()` function has the purpose of enable the cpu indicated by parameter, calling to `startup_cpu()` to raise the Startup IPI, and check if the cpu has been enabled correctly.
+  The `intel_startCPU()` function has the purpose of enabling the cpu indicated by parameter, calling to `startup_cpu()` to raise the Startup IPI, and check if the cpu has been enabled correctly.

-  To write this function, we have based in [XNU's `intel_startCPU()` function](https://github.com/nneonneo/osx-10.9-opensource/blob/f5a0b24e4d98574462c8f5e5dfcf0d37ef7e0764/xnu-2422.1.72/osfmk/i386/mp.c#L423), replacing its calls to the *gnumach* equivalent, and removing garbage code blocks.
+  This function is based on [XNU's `intel_startCPU()` function](https://github.com/nneonneo/osx-10.9-opensource/blob/f5a0b24e4d98574462c8f5e5dfcf0d37ef7e0764/xnu-2422.1.72/osfmk/i386/mp.c#L423), replacing its calls to the *gnumach* equivalent, and removing garbage code blocks.

 - **Raise Startup IPI and initialize cpu**

-  *gnumach* doesn't include any function to raise the Startup IPI, so we have implemented this functions based in Min_SMP [`cpu.c`](https://github.com/AlmuHS/Min_SMP/blob/master/cpu.c) and [`mp.c`](https://github.com/AlmuHS/Min_SMP/blob/master/mp.c )functions:
+  *gnumach* doesn't include any function to raise the Startup IPI, so we have implemented these functionalities in Min_SMP [`cpu.c`](https://github.com/AlmuHS/Min_SMP/blob/master/cpu.c) and [`mp.c`](https://github.com/AlmuHS/Min_SMP/blob/master/mp.c ):
-  - `startup_cpu()`: This function is called by `intel_startCPU()` to start the Startup IPI sequence in the cpu.
+  - `startup_cpu()`: This function is called by `intel_startCPU()` to begin the Startup IPI sequence in the cpu.
   - `send_ipi()`: function to write the IPI fields in the ICR register of the current cpu
   - `cpu_ap_main()`: The first function executed by the new cpu after startup.
 Calls to `cpu_setup()` and check errors.
   - `cpu_setup()`: Initialize the `machine_slot` fields of the cpu

-  This functions has been added to [`i386/i386/mp_desc.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/mp_desc.c)
+  These functions has been added to [`i386/i386/mp_desc.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/mp_desc.c)

 - **Implement assembly routine to switch the cpu to protected mode**

-	After raise Startup IPI to the cpu, the cpu starts in real mode, so we need to add a routine to switch the cpu to protected mode.
-Because the real mode is 16 bit, we can't use C instructions (32 bit), so this routine must be written in assembly.
+	After Startup IPI is raised the cpu starts in real mode, so we need to add a routine to switch the cpu to protected mode.
+Because real mode is 16 bit, we can't use C instructions (32 bit), so this routine must be written in assembly.

-	This routine load the GDT and IDT registers in the cpu, and call to `cpu_ap_main()` to initialize the `machine_slot` of the cpu.
+	This routine loads the GDT and IDT registers in the cpu, and calls to `cpu_ap_main()` to initialize the `machine_slot` of the cpu.

-	To write the routine, we has taken the Min_SMP [`boot.S`](https://github.com/AlmuHS/Min_SMP/blob/master/boot.S) as base, with a few modifications:
+	To write the routine, we have taken Min_SMP [`boot.S`](https://github.com/AlmuHS/Min_SMP/blob/master/boot.S) as a base, with a few modifications:

-	- The GDT descriptor are replaced with *gnumach* GDT descriptor (`boot_gdt:` and `boot_gdt_descr:`), taken from [`boothdr.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/boothdr.S).
+	- The GDT descriptors are replaced with *gnumach* GDT descriptors (`boot_gdt:` and `boot_gdt_descr:`), taken from [`boothdr.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/boothdr.S).
-	We also copied the register initialization after GDT loading
+	We also copied the register initialization after GDT loading.

 	- The `_start` routine is unnecessary and has been removed
 	- The physical address has been replaced with their equivalent logical address, using the same shift used in `boothdr.S`